MeVisLab/examples/mevislab.github.io/content/examples/Data Objects/Contours/example3/index.md

 ---

 # Contour Example 3: 2D and 3D visualization of contours
-This image shows how to display CSOs in 2D as an overlay.
+This example shows how to display CSOs in 2D as an overlay.
 In addition, the CSOs are displayed in 3D.
 ![Screenshot](./image.png)

 # Download